3-Car Collisions: Here’s What You Need to Know

 Here’s what often happens in a 3-car collision: one car rear-ends another and causes that car to rear-end the car in front of it.
 Another term to describe this type of crash is a chain-link collision.
 What could cause a wreck like this?

 Often, there’s more than one reason why a crash happened.
 For instance, a driver might have been going over the speed limit on a rainy day.
 He noticed too late the car ahead of him was stopped at a crosswalk.
 In this scenario, both the speeding and weather played a part.
+In this same scenario, it’s also clear that the crash was entirely preventable.

 3-Car Collisions Can Be Complicated